omkarcloud/botasaurus/README.md

        driver.short_random_sleep()  # Short delay before retrying
        response = driver.requests.get(link)
    ```
+3. You can also use `driver.requests.get_mank(links)` to make multiple requests in parallel, which is faster than making them sequentially.

 ### How to Configure the Browser's Chrome Profile, Language, and Proxy Dynamically Based on Data Parameters?

 The decorators in Botasaurus are really flexible, allowing you to pass a function that can derive the browser configuration based on the data item parameter.
 This is particularly useful when working with multiple Chrome profiles.